SoyabulIslamLincoln/fashion-MNIST-1/README.md

 # fashion-MNIST
-training my first neural network model using Fashion MNIST and Keras
+An implementation of neural network classification using Fashion MNIST and Keras